KumarRobotics/bluefox2/README.md

 * `true` - send 2 requests into the request queue
 * `false` - send only 1 request

-This mode is requried by high fps which allows 200wG to work at 90 fps and 200bG at 24 fps (with `ctm = 1`).
-Using this will result in inprecise time stamp of captured image.
+This mode is required when high fps desired which allows 200wG to work at 90 fps and 200bG at 24 fps (with `ctm = 1`).
+Using this will result in imprecise time stamp of captured image.
 Use with caution.

 ### stereo_node